 Uno Pizzeria & Grill

-First opened in 1943, Pizzeria Uno was Chicago’s first deep dish restaurant.
-There are now plenty of Unos restaurants across the country, but there are only two places to taste the original deep dish in Chicago — both locations are in the River North neighborhood a block away from each other.
-Unos serves deep dish in the classic style—thin but sturdy crust, mozzarella, toppings, and tomato sauce on top of it all—but they also offer unique interpretations like a pizza topped with chicken tenders or stuffed with Italian beef — another Chicago specialty.
+First opened in 1943, Pizzeria Uno was Chicago’s first deep-dish restaurant.
+There are now plenty of Uno's restaurants across the country, but there are only two places to taste the original deep-dish in Chicago, and both locations are in the River North neighborhood a block away from each other.
+Uno serves deep-dish in the classic style—thin but sturdy crust, mozzarella, toppings, and tomato sauce on top of it all—but they also offer unique interpretations such as a pizza topped with chicken tenders or stuffed with Italian beef, another Chicago specialty.

-The Boglio brothers brought a unique spin to deep dish pizza in 1974 when they opened the first Giordano’s pizzeria on the South Side.
-Their claim to fame is the stuffed pizza, based on their mother’s Easter pizza pie.
+The Boglio brothers brought a unique spin to deep-dish pizza in 1974 when they opened the first Giordano’s pizzeria on the South Side.
+Their claim to fame is the stuffed pizza, which is based on their mother’s Easter pizza pie.
 The bottom crust is filled with cheese and toppings before another layer of dough is added on top, creating a literal pizza pie.
-Sauce and parmesan is added on top of this upper layer to complete the the famed stuffed pizza.
+Tomato sauce and parmesan cheese are added on top of this upper layer to complete the famed stuffed pizza.
 Giordano’s pizza has a mild, flaky crust that’s high in gluten, Californian tomatoes, and Wisconsin mozzarella.
-The joint also has a pre-order option if you want to cut down your wait time at the restaurant.
+Giordano's also has a pre-order option so your pizza is done faster and your wait time is less at the restaurant.

 Connie’s opened in the Bridgeport neighborhood in 1963 and has been serving pizzas ever since.
-The restaurant sells four types of pizza: thin crust, pan, deep dish and stuffed.
+The restaurant sells four types of pizza: thin crust, pan, deep-dish, and stuffed.
 The owner of Connie’s feels that the most important part of a pizza is its crust, so the restaurant makes sure that the dough is perfect before assembling.
-Regardless of which pizza you order, it comes with pureed San Marzano tomatoes, aged Wisconsin mozzarella and the toppings of your choice.
-You can even order a pie online—Connie’s will ship a pizza anywhere within the U.S. for delivery within 48 hours of ordering.
+Regardless of which pizza you order, it comes with pureed San Marzano tomatoes, aged Wisconsin mozzarella, and the toppings of your choice.
+You can even order a pie online—Connie’s will ship a pizza (made fresh, then frozen) anywhere within the United States for delivery within 48 hours of ordering.